Where to find us

 Due to the walk in service provided by the Phlebotomy Clinic, patients are asked to go to the main reception in the Minor Injuries and Illness Unit (MIU) and take a number.
 Patients are asked to then sit in the MIU waiting area until the call system displays their queue number.
 Patients should then follow the signs to the Blood Clinic.

 Requesting a blood test

-The Phlebotomy Clinic operates a walk-in service, however patients must have a written request form from a medical practitioner.
+The Phlebotomy Clinic operates a walk-in service, however patients must have a request form from a medical practitioner or have a test already ordered electronically on the ICE system.
 Doctors, consultants, nurses, midwifes and many other medical professionals can request for a patient to have blood tests.

 Glucose Tolerance Tests (GTT) however, require an appointment.
 These can be made through the main reception in the Minor Injuries and Illness Unit (MIU).

 Preperation for a blood test

 No special preparation is required for the majority of blood tests.

 However, Glucose Tolerance Tests (GTT) and Cholesterol Tests require patients to fast beforehand, as explained by the medical professional who requested the testing.
 For Glucose Tolerance Tests patients are required to not eat anything from midnight prior to their tests, and for Cholesterol Tests this is extended to 15 hours prior to bloods being taken.
 During these periods of fasting, patients must not consume anything other than water in order to prevent disrupting test results.